 The Military Nation Which Developed the Ninja Arts and Assembled a Ninja Army

 A peculiar nation situated in the center of the Eblana continent, consisting of nothing more than a castle.
-Its retainers have not any sort of comunity or settlement, each of them instead living separately and quietly.
+Its retainers lack any sort of community or settlement, each of them instead living separately and quietly.

 Eblana has not any diplomatic relationships with any other nations until recent years.
-This is because the currents in the seas surrounding Eblana are extremely turbulent, making the continent impossible to approach by the other countries' ships.
+This is because the currents in the seas surrounding Eblana are extremely turbulent, making the continent impossible for ships from other countries to approach.
 Eblana's own culture inevitably developed alone and independent of the influence of other countries.
 The martial art born from these isolationist conditions was ninjutsu.
 The first to take up ninjutsu was the then-head of the house of Geraldine, ruler of the southeast part of the island.
-Many legends about how he supposedly mastered ninjutsu linger on, but the truth remains shrouded in a veil of mystery.
+Many legends about how he supposedly mastered ninjutsu linger on, but the truth remains shrouded in mystery.
 Using his expert command of ninjutsu, he proved the victor in power struggles against several warrior factions, and the country of Eblana was born.
-Mere warrior or not, Geraldine had seized power, and so the house of Geraldine even now holds the reins of royal power.
+Though a mere warrior, Geraldine had seized the reins of power, and to this day, Eblana's throne belongs to the house of Geraldine.

 [Eblana owns the entire island upon which it is situated, naturally.]